d3/d3-transition/README.md

 # d3-transition

 A transition is a [selection](https://github.com/d3/d3-selection)-like interface to manipulate DOM elements smoothly over time, rather than instantaneously.
-To create a transition, first select some elements, and then call [*selection*.transition](#selection_transition).
-Then apply transition methods, such as [*transition*.attr](#transition_attr).
+To start a transition, select some elements, call [*selection*.transition](#selection_transition), and then apply the desired transition methods.
 For example:

 ```js
 d3.select("body")